-Now that I’m living back in New Jersey, I can’t even get Senator Cory Booker’s office to return my calls or e-mails.
+Now that I’m living back in New Jersey, I couldn’t even get Senator Cory Booker’s office to return my calls or e-mails for a good year.
+His office is now pursuing information on my case.
 Senator Robert Menendez’s staff said he’ll do absolutely nothing to curtail any type of immigration.
 I assume that means legal, illegal and fraudulent.

 Because I’m in hiding, I can’t identify myself to my current U.S. Representative in New Jersey.